DevonPeroutky/peak-app/README.md

 ### Publishing a new version of the Webapp
-1. Merge your PR into main with the version bumped in the `manifest.json`
+1. Merge your PR into main with the version bumped `public/manifest.json`
 2. Remove the `key` field from `public/manifest.json`
 3. Run `yarn extension:build`
 4. Zip the output `/extension-dist` from the previous step